haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 A druid holds certain plants to be sacred, particularly alder, ash, birch, elder, hazel, holly, juniper, mistletoe, oak, rowan, willow, and yew.
 Druids often use such plants as part of a spellcasting focus, incorporating lengths of oak or yew or sprigs of mistletoe.
 Similarly, a druid uses such woods to make other objects, such as weapons and shields.
 Yew is associated with death and rebirth, so weapon handles for scimitars or sickles might be fashioned from it.
 Ash is associated with life and oak with strength.
 These woods make excellent hafts or whole weapons, such as clubs or quarterstaffs, as well as shields.
 Alder is associated with air, and it might be used for thrown weapons, such as darts or javelins.
 Druids from regions that lack the plants described here have chosen other plants to take on similar uses.
 For instance, a druid of a desert region might value the yucca tree and cactus plants.
-      Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 22

   Druids and the Gods
 Some druids venerate the forces of nature themselves, but most druids are devoted to one of the many nature deities worshiped in the multiverse (the lists of gods in appendix PH- B include many such deities).
 The worship of these deities is often considered a more ancient tradition than the faiths of clerics and urbanized peoples.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 23

 Fighter Class Features
 As a fighter, you gain the following class features.